simulot/immich-go/readme.md

 ### Pre-built Binaries

-The easiest way to install immich-go is to download the pre-built binary for your system from the [GitHub releases page](https://github.com/simulot/immich-go/releases).
+The easiest way to install Immich-Go is to download the pre-built binary for your system from the [GitHub releases page](https://github.com/simulot/immich-go/releases).

 #### **Supported Platforms:**
 - **Operating Systems**